 Next, Bob packages up the malware using the armadillo packer so it looks like a new PowerPoint presentation from the company's CEO.
 He crafts a specific and custom email message that convinces the executives the attachment is legitimate and from the CEO.
 Now they just have to open it.
 Bob sends a copy of this presentation, which actually installs his bot, every 30 minutes or so to a variety of small businesses' email addresses he purchased.
 Since Bob had worked in marketing and implemented some email campaigns, he knows that he can purchase a list of email addresses rather easily from a company on the Internet.
-It is amazing how many email addresses that look like they are for smaller businesses instead of corporate email addresses because he knows many enterprises use antivirus at their email gateways and he doesn't want to tip off any antivirus vendors about his bot.
+It is amazing how many email addresses are available for purchase on the Internet.
+Bob focuses his efforts on email addresses that look like they are for smaller businesses instead of corporate email addresses because he knows many enterprises use antivirus at their email gateways and he doesn't want to tip off any antivirus vendors about his bot.